Kentucky VA Farm Loan Guidelines

 Farm Loans: Kentucky VA Home Loans Overview

-Can You Buy a Farm in Kentucky With a VA Home Loan?
+Kentucky VA Farm Loan Guidelines: Can You Buy a Farm With a VA Loan?

-Yes, in many cases.
-The VA Home Loan benefit can be used to purchase a farm property in Kentucky when there is a residence on the land and the Veteran will live in that home as a primary residence.
-VA loans are for residential purposes and cannot be used to buy a business.
+A VA loan may be used to buy a Kentucky farm property when there is a residential dwelling on the land, the Veteran will live in the home as their primary residence, and the loan is not being used to buy a commercial farming business.

 • There must be a residential dwelling on the land.